 Referenced and Parodied in Futurama, when Fry attempts to destroy a giant brain with a Quantum Interface Bomb.
 He's found by a squad of smaller brains that try to destroy him.
 When their brain rays fail, one of the brains say, "But we're an ambitious young squad, with everything to prove!"

 The Planet Express crew in general; the main delivery crew is a goofball from the 20th century (Now known as 'The Stupid Ages'), a selfish robot who spends his time drinking booze and making wisecracks, and a social outcast cyclops who tries to be professional, maybe a little too much.
-The rest of the company is a century-and-a-half-old mad scientist, a Jamaican paper-pusher who likes to limbo and fill out forms, a ditzy Chinese girl from Mars, and a lobster alien who lacks neither social graces or an accurate idea of what the human body is, despite being the company doctor.
+The rest of the company is a century-and-a-half-old mad scientist, a Jamaican paper-pusher who likes to limbo and fill out forms, a ditzy Chinese girl from Mars, and a lobster alien who has neither social graces nor an accurate idea of human anatomy, despite being the company doctor for humans.

 The Robot Chicken sketch parodying Armageddon, where the leader was chosen by call-in votes.
 The winner was Harrison Ford, who protests "I'm just an actor!
 I'm 62 years old!" but everyone expects him to act like a movie hero.
 Aerosmith fill the remaining slots on the team because the mission needs a cool theme song.
 They die trying to land.

 G.I.
 Joe: Renegades invokes this hard in the first episodes, with the team only tolerating each-other for the mission, and getting much worse for a bit until the end of the second episode when they're able to come together to stop a threat.
 They're still at odds for the next few episodes, but gradually seem to come together as everyone gets to know each other.